ajnart/homarr-docs/docs/customizations/custom-css.md

 :::info Important custom CSS information

-Homarr currently has dynamic elements, this means that each homarr update may or may not break your custom CSS due to mantines changing.
-It is planned too make these elements statically named in a future update.
+Homarr currently has dynamic class names "mantines", this means that each homarr update may or may not break your custom CSS due to mantines changing.
+It is planned too make these class names statically named in a future update.

 :::